Skip to Main Content

 Records Request: Upon request by a member of the public for information on the financial conflicts of interest of Senior Personnel in a federally funded project, the University shall provide a written response, within five days of receipt of the request, that contains the following information regarding financial conflicts of interests for Senior Personnel:

-• The Senior Personnel’s name;
+1. The Senior Personnel’s name;

-• The Senior Personnel’s role and title with respect to the research project;
+2. The Senior Personnel’s role and title with respect to the research project;

-• The name of the entity in which the Significant Financial Interest is held;
+3. The name of the entity in which the Significant Financial Interest is held;

-• The nature of the Significant Financial Interest; and
+4. The nature of the Significant Financial Interest; and

-• The approximate dollar value of the Significant Financial Interest (ranges are permissible) or a statement that the interest is one whose value cannot be readily determined.
+5. The approximate dollar value of the Significant Financial Interest (ranges are permissible) or a statement that the interest is one whose value cannot be readily determined.

 Subrecipients that agree to comply with Miami’s policy shall also be subject to this disclosure requirement.
-The University is only required to provide this information to the public when the following criteria are met:
+The University is only required to provide this information to the public when the following criteria are met: (1) a Significant Financial Interest was disclosed and is still held by the Senior Personnel; and (2) Miami has determined that the Significant Financial Interest is a financial conflict of interest.

 Inquiries regarding financial conflicts of interest of Senior Personnel in a federally funded research project should be directed to the Office of Research and Innovation (or in the event of a name change, its equivalent).

 Depending on the source of the external funds, some external funders may have specific requirements for the University and researchers to follow regarding conflicts of interest in research, which are not identified in this Policy.
-Researchers and Miami University employees working on the externally funded project shall cooperate with the external funder and the Office for Research and Innovation to satisfy any additional conflicts of interest requirements
+Researchers and Miami University employees working on the externally funded project shall cooperate with the external funder and the Office for Research and Innovation to satisfy any additional conflicts of interest requirement.

 Related Form(s)